mort65/mark-of-arkay/README.md

  Other than losing items these curses can infect you:

     Disease: you'll be infected by a random vanilla disease that gets worse with each respawn.
     Skill: you lose some of your skills or experience.
     Silence: you can't talk to NPCs or shout.
     Ghost: You'll become a ghost and NPCs will attack you on sight.
     Arkay's curse: Prices are 50% worse, persuasion and intimidation are 50% harder and Health, Stamina, and Magicka are 25 points lower.
     Slavery: You'll be sold into slavery (Requires the Simple slavery mod).

- Respawn points can be one of these locations
+ Respawn points can be one of these locations:

     Hall of the dead
     Inn
     Last place player slept
     A custom place chosen by mark spell.
-(Mark and recall spells could also be used for travel either free or in exchange for arkay mark).
     Checkpoint: which is a close location that you visited.
     Nearby: Similar to checkpoints but it will send you to a map marker in the current hold.
     The throat of the World

+Mark and recall spells could also be used for travel, either free or in exchange for arkay marks.

 Compatibility